 Electronic Data Interchange refers to exchanging business information or data electronically between partners or vendors.
 Before the concept of EDI was introduced, most communication was done on paper, phone calls, or other traditional modes that are hardly secure or efficient anymore.
 EDI follows several standards and protocols to facilitate business transactions and ensure compliance.
 Contrary to assumptions, EDI is quite an old concept, marking its existence since the 1970s when it was inspired by military logistics.
-Amongst various aspects of EDI software development, EDI mapping is the most common and popular one.
+Amongst various aspects of EDI solutions, EDI mapping is the most common and popular one.
 However, many companies are still not familiar with its importance and role in making their business transactions successful.
-Hence, in this blog, we are going to discuss everything one must know about EDI mapping.

 An Overview of EDI Mapping

 EDI mapping refers to the process through which EDI data is translated into a much simpler format that is easily used in new environments.
 It is the translation of data structures from a proprietary file, such as in CSV format, SAP Idiocy, txt, ERP-specific, etc., to a standard format that includes EDIFACT, ANSI X12 EDI Standards, and more.
 In simple words, you can say that EDI mapping describes how to convert information into two unique formats – company-specific data format and a standardized industry-wide EDI format.

 On one hand, the corporate ERP solutions integrates data automatically while on the other, a standard-based format is sent to trading partners that use EDI and the same formats.
 It allows you to generate conversion programs from the description.
 With an EDI provider to assist you, all the outbound processing converts the file formats to EDI that can further be shared with partners.
 The inbound processing translates the EDI format into an in-house file format.

 So, you can sum it up in three basic steps-